 If your students love these dinosaur play dough mats, they may be eager to try some other interactive dinosaur activities using play dough.
 Here are a few other activities to try with your class.

 Let the children pretend to be world class bakers as they create some amazing play dough dinosaur cookies.
 They will cut out dinosaur shapes and add texture to their unique cookie designs.
+I may get commissions for purchases made through links in this post.

 Use play dough to form eggs around various small toy dinosaurs and let them dry out for a few days.
 Then, with a small chisseling tools and a tooth brush, let the kids carefully crack open a fossilized dinosaur.
 They will love getting to be paleontologists for the day!